anitaposch/learn-bitcoin/manuscript/810-earn-bitcoin.md

 * [LN Pay](https://lnpay.co/) Setup paywalls for your content, payable with lightning
 * [WordPress Lightning Paywall](https://lightning-paywall.coincharge.io/)
 * [Scarce.City](https://scarce.city/) Lightning auctions for Bitcoin goods and art - [Interview with founder Chris Tramount](https://anita.link/91)
+* [Sparkshot](https://sparkshot.io/) Artists can sell their work for bitcoin

 ## Commerce
 * [Breez](https://breez.technology/#business) easy to use Point-of-Sale app for merchants, restaurants, cafes... to start accepting bitcoin payments.
 * [BTC Pay Server](https://btcpayserver.org/) is a self-hosted, open-source cryptocurrency payment processor for e-commerce.
 It's secure, private, censorship-resistant and free.
 You can connect it to your online store, generate invoices for your accounting and earn bitcoin and lightning.
 With integrations for WooCommerce, Shopify, Drupal, Magento, PrestaShop, Shopware.
 * [Confirmo](https://confirmo.net/) accept payments with plugins for popular online stores.
-* [Globee](https://globee.com/) accept Bitcoin with GloBee, they offer open source plugins for all major e-commerce platforms for a commission (custodial).
+* [Globee](https://globee.com/) accept bitcoin with GloBee, they offer open source plugins for all major e-commerce platforms for a commission (custodial).
 * [OpenNode](https://www.opennode.com/) bitcoin payments and payouts for businesses, ecommerce plugins, hosted payment pages (custodial).

 ## Cashback and faucets